learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ### Initialize SparkContext()

-Let's import the pyspark module into python environment and initialize a `SparkContext()`
+First, import the pyspark module into this python environment and initialize a `SparkContext()`

 - Initialize a local spark context